k-eex/standuptimer/README.md

 Small app to track time spent during standups.

-The idea is to share the screen using Teams or other collaboration software so that everyone is aware where the time was spent.
+The idea is to share the app window using Teams or other collaboration software so that everyone is aware where the time was spent.

 Features:
   - Assumes that meetings start on 15-minute boundaries.
 Tracks time before first speaker up to previous 15-minute period start.